Roster: Company K, 47th Pennsylvania Volunteers

 Rank Out: Corporal

-Honors/Service Distinctions: Wounded in action during the Battle of Pocotaligo, South Carolina 22 October 1862.
+Honors/Service Distinctions: Wounded in the foot during the Battle of Pocotaligo, South Carolina 22 October 1862.
 Promoted to the rank of Corporal sometime around the time of his 1863 re-enlistment.
 Veteran Volunteer (re-enlisted 27 October 1863)

 Term of Service: 2 January 1862 – 22 June 1865 (wounded in action during the Battle of Cedar Creek; mustered out from Philadelphia by order of the U.S. War Department)